QuickFastly/NR-wiki/docs/Nova-Regna/World/Map/Shaohou/Shaohou.md

   </table>
 </div>

-Shaohou, officially known as the Imperial Lands of Shaohou, is a relatively small country located on the continent of [[Avangia]].
-Its capital, [[Hangjing]], is located in the extremely mountainous heart of the country in the [[Qihua]] territory.
-It is encircled by a land border with [[Shinzen]].
+Shaohou, officially known as the Imperial Lands of Shaohou, is a relatively small country located on the continent of [Avangia](../Avangia).
+Its capital, [Hangjing](Hangjing), is located in the extremely mountainous heart of the country in the [Qihua](Qihua) territory.
+It is encircled by a land border with [Shinzen](../Shinzen/Shinzen).
 %% Hangjing coordinates: 29°19'W 125°1'S (?) %%

 Shaohou is a poorly developed country with a modest population, a deeply troubled economy with massive agricultural and industrial sectors, poor infrastructure, and a large but poorly outfitted military.
 Shaohou is also known for its extreme restrictions on both civil rights and political freedoms, and for its incredibly cheap manufacturing and engineering labor exports.